 In order to improve your results in life is to raise the standards you hold for yourself ~ and others (boundaries).

-In Romans 12:2, we read “And be not CONFORMED to this world: but be ye TRANSFORMED by the RENEWING of your mind.” [- emphasis and purple prettiness added by me 😉 ]
+In Romans 12:2, we read “And be not CONFORMED to this world: but be ye TRANSFORMED by the RENEWING of your mind.”

 As moms, we are often times encouraged to conform to what everyone expects of us, or we risk being ridiculed, bullied, attacked, accused, rejected, questioned, cast out, criticized, isolated, and put on the spotlight.
 Becoming an exception takes courage.
 A great deal of it.